-A single entity may gain coverage for, and on behalf of, one or more regulated MS4s to Asingle entity in gain to verage for, and on belian of, incoming the inflore regulated wissis implement a part of an MCM, one, or all the MCMs.
+A single entity may gain coverage for, and on behalf of, one or more regulated MS4s to implement a part of an MCM, one, or all the MCMs.
 A single entity shall be defined by watershed, municipal boundaries, special district boundaries, or other specifically defined boundaries.
 The single entity must demonstrate to the Department that it was formed in accordance with applicable state and/or local legislation, and that it has the legal authority and capacity (financial, resources, etc.) to meet the requirements of this SPDES general permit.
-Depending on the MCM(s) implemented, the single entity shall demonstrate that it has the following capacities, as applicable for each MCM that the single entity is seeking coverage under this SPDES general permi
+Depending on the MCM(s) implemented, the single entity shall demonstrate that it has the following capacities, as applicable for each MCM that the single entity is seeking coverage under this SPDES general permit: